 - 18 years of age or older

-- Have a high school diploma or GED before certification
+- Submit proof of a high school diploma or GED

-- Current American Heart Association Healthcare Provider or American Red Cross Professional Rescuer CPR card
+- Submit proof of a current healthcare provider CPR card like an American Heart Association BLS Provider or an American Red Cross Professional Rescuer CPR card

 Prior to attending class, you must purchase the Emergency Medical Responder 6th Ed. textbook and Navigate Course Management access (ISBN# 9781284107272).

 These materials can be purchased at a discounted price directly from Jones and Bartlett.

 TopicsTrauma/Shock +Medical Terminology+Principles of Patient Assessment+Hazardous Materials (HazMat)+Medical Emergencies+Automatic External Defibrillator (AED)

 - Law Enforcement